 Counseling gives you freedom from your past.
 We will look at root causes of your present struggles in life and heal old wounds.
 Counseling will give you the tools you need to uncover blocks that are keeping you stuck in unhealthy patterns and to ultimately discover the person you really are at your core.
 This foundation is crucial for lasting, meaningful change.

-Please note that coaching is NOT counseling.
-If you are not sure which is right for you, let's schedule a free consultation, so I can learn more about you and what your needs are and make a personalized recommendation.
+If you are not sure if counseling is right for you, let's schedule a free consultation, so I can learn more about you and what your needs are and make a personalized recommendation.

 Click below to schedule a consultation:

 I want to reach my goals.
 What would be stopping me?

 Any time you let something new into your life, even if it's something you deeply want, you are taking a risk.

 Some common risks are:

 You might hurt or damage a relationship with someone you care about.